Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-local-storage.md

 }
 ```

+---

--  **Solution:** The hook provides automatic bidirectional synchronization between React state and localStorage with a single line of code.
+**Solution:-** This hook provides automatic bidirectional synchronization between React state and localStorage with a single line of code.

+It's designed to be a drop-in replacement for `useState`, maintaining the familiar API.

 ```tsx
 // ✅ Automatic synchronization